Financial Aid

 • Students are awarded assuming full-time enrollment.
 Funds may be canceled or prorated if a student decides to enroll less than full-time.

-• Professors must confirm attendance in each course prior to funds releasing to your CashNet.
+• Professors must confirm attendance in each course, which could impact how funds are released to your CashNet.

 • Per federal regulations, financial aid can only be applied to courses that are applicable toward the student's degree.
 Non-required courses are not funded and cannot be used to determine enrollment status and financial aid eligibility.